A member of our eviction team will contact you within 48 hours.

 Important: If the Sheriff does not arrive on the day specified in the court order, this does not mean you are not evicted.
 The Sheriff may arrive any day after that date and it is important that you are prepared.

 If you have not vacated the property by your eviction date, the Sheriff cannot remove you from your home without a warrant of ejectment.
 They have to go to court to obtain this warrant.
-If you eviction date is passed and you are still in the property, you can phone the Sheriff and ask if they have the warrant of ejectment yet.
+If your eviction date passes and you are still in the property, you can phone the Sheriff and ask if they have the warrant of ejectment yet.

 Once the Sheriff has acquired the warrant of ejectment, and if you as the tenant have not vacated the property by the date of eviction, the Sheriff is permitted to use “necessary force” to get you out.